 This town is set aside gorgeous ochre cliffs, and when the sun sets, it sets the cliffs gloriously ablaze.
 The architecture matches this intense hue with buildings to match.
 The facades look as if the paint was taken straight from the cliffs.

-Roussillon is definitely one of the livelier villages in Provence in terms of nightlife.
+Roussillon is definitely one of the livelier villages in the Luberon area of Provence in terms of nightlife.
 When we went, there was a massive assembly of people assembled watching a soccer game, with pop and dance music blaring loudly.
-There were plenty of restaurants and shopping opportunities, but this town seemed to lack some of the charm of the other towns, despite the gorgeous setting and the lovely red brick.
+There were plenty of restaurants and shopping opportunities, but this town seemed to lack some of the charm of the other towns in the Luberon Valley, despite the gorgeous setting and the lovely red brick.

-This is worth visiting for the stunning vista alone.
+This is worth visiting for the stunning vista alone looking out over the Luberon Valley.
 On your way up the mountain up to Gordes, you get the most beautiful view of the entire town built on the hillside.
 It’s like something out of a fairy tale (except that most fairy tales don’t include selfie-stick wielding tourists).
 Still, everyone flocks there for a reason, and despite being filled with tourists this hill town is chock full of charm.

 This also has one of the more charming centers, with alleyways that are easy to get lost in, and a beautiful 12th century church.
 It also has the added benefit of being close to the iconic Abbaye de Senanque, with its gorgeous lavender fields.